 Water Purification Systems

 A variety of gravity filter water purifiers will be offered under the proposed VPA.
-Some of the models initially distributed under this VPA are mentioned below.

-• HUL Pureit classic 23 L
+Few of the models that will be distributed are the HUL Pureit classic 23 L.(HUL Pureit) and Eureka Forbes Aquasure Nakshatra(EFL Nakshatra).